vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 ```
 <br>

-With the above flag included in the command, you can also specify the minimum and maximum m/z value to be used as your range boundary by including the `--minMZ` and `maxMZ` flags respectively.
+With the above flag included in the command, you can also specify the minimum and maximum m/z value to be used as the lower and upper boundary by including the `--minMZ` and `maxMZ` flags respectively.

 ```md
 # m/z range filtering with specified minimum and maximum m/z value